hashicorp/hcl/hcl/hclsyntax/spec.md

 files to describe an overall configuration, with the structural language being used at the top level.
-The expression and template languages can also be used in isolation, to implement features such as REPLs, debuggers, and integration into more limited zcl syntaxes such as the JSON profile.
+The expression and template languages can also be used in isolation, to implement features such as REPLs, debuggers, and integration into more limited HCL syntaxes such as the JSON profile.

 ## Syntax Notation